wp-plugins/accessqontrol/readme.txt

 Tags: access, lock, block, plugin, admin, control, limit Requires at least: 2.5
 Tested up to: 2.5.1
-Stable tag: 0.2.1
+Stable tag: 0.3

 Make your blog private?
-Shield your blog from anyone but yourself.
+Block everyone or even registered users.
+Or a selection of them...

 == Description ==